KQM-git/TCL/docs/general-mechanics/miscellaneous-entries.md

 # Miscellaneous Entries

 * Characters than can pull/suck items with their abilities (i.e Jean E, Venti Q), all have a limit.
-This limit can be affected by in-game fps, depending on the specific ability.
+This limit can be affected by in-game FPS, depending on the specific ability.
 For more information visit [our evidence page.](./../evidence/general-mechanics/miscellaneous-entries.md#item-suck-limits)
 * Almost all Elemental Bursts that have a zoom animation will reset the directional pad on mobile \(with the only known exception being Childe's Ranged Burst\).
   * Bursts that have no zoom animation \(either by design or by canceling the zoom\) will not reset the directional pad.
 * You can juggle fruits that are freshly harvested from trees.
 Unfortunately, once they have been on the ground for a certain amount of time, nothing will affect it anymore.